replayio/docs/src/app/framework-devtools/playwright-timeline/page.md

 ## See the timeline in action

+{% callout type="replay" %}
+[Check out this replay](https://replay.help/playwright-flake-debug) for a detailed walkthrough on debugging a flaky Playwright test.
+You'll see the capabilities of Replay DevTools and walk through the debugging process of identifying the root cause.
+{% /callout %}

 Learn how to use the Playwright timeline to inspect test step details, jump to code, and find timing issues in your Playwright tests.

 {% video src="playwrightDebugging" autoplay=false /%}